looker-open-source/sdk-codegen/packages/sdk-node/README.md

 The Looker SDK for Typescript/Javascript works with Node and browser run-times.
 The SDK provides a convenient way to communicate with a Looker server's APIs.

 This package is specifically for using the Looker Typescript SDK with Node.
+It depends on the [@looker/sdk](https://www.npmjs.com/package/@looker/sdk) package and [@looker/sdk-rtl](https://www.npmjs.com/package/@looker/sdk-rtl).

 The SDK uses a plug-in architecture (also known as dependency injection) for initializing that supports run-time specific transports (like `NodeTransport` and `BrowserTransport`) and different approaches for managing API authentication (like `NodeSession`, `BrowserSession`, `ProxySession`, and `OauthSession`).

 **DISCLAIMER**: This is a _beta_ version of the Looker SDK.
-Implementations are still subject to change, but we expect most SDK method calls to work correctly.
-If you run into problems with the SDK, [report an issue](https://github.com/looker-open-source/sdk-codegen/issues), and please indicate which language SDK you're using in the report.
+Implementations are still subject to change, but SDK method calls are expected to work correctly.
+Please [report any issues](https://github.com/looker-open-source/sdk-codegen/issues) encountered, and indicate the SDK language in the report.

 ## Getting started